Safaid-Ansari/Safaid-Ansari/README.md

 - 👋 Hi, I’m @Safaid-Ansari
-- 🔭 I’m currently looking for a new opportunity as a Web Developer!
+- 🔭 I’m currently looking for a new opportunity as a Full Stack Engineer!
 - 🏠 I belong to Utter Pradesh
 - 👀 I’m interested in Coding World
 - 🙌 I love Coding ❤